-DRC Status Sub-national Status l 20% People using safely managed drinking water services in 2017.
+DRC Status 20% People using safely managed drinking water services in 2017.
 16% rural & 25% urban people using safely managed drinking water services in 2017.
 20% People using basic sanitation services in 2017.

 18% rural & 23% urban people using basic sanitation services in 2017.
 4% People with basic hand washing facilities at home in 2017.
 2% rural & 7% urban people with basic hand washing facilities at home in 2017.
 12% People practicing open defecation in 2017.

 19% rural & 4% urban people practicing open defecation in 2017.
 Global Targets & Standards SDG 7: 100% access to affordable, reliable, sustainable and modern energy for all by 2030.
 SDG 3.9: Substantially reduce the number of deaths and illnesses from hazardous chemicals; air, water and soil pollution and contamination by 2030.
-Micro grams per cubic metre of air (μg/m3) should be the mean annual exposure to Fine Particulate Matter (PM{2.5}) as per WHO Air Quality Guidelines.
-7 AFTORMARKE AND CIEAN ENERGY 3 GOOD HEALTH AND WELL-BEING Air Pollution 12 DRC Status Sub-national Status <5% people with primary reliance on clean fuels and technologies in 2017.
-Data not available 45 micro grams per cubic metre of air (μ g/m 3) is the mean annual exposure to PM {2.5} pollution in urban settings in 2017.
+10 Micro grams per cubic metre of air (μg/m3) should be the mean annual exposure to Fine Particulate Matter (PM2.5) as per WHO Air Quality Guidelines.

+3 GOOD HEALTH AND WELL-BEING

+<

+DRC Status

+<5% people with primary reliance on clean fuels and technologies in 2017.

 Data not available

+Sub-national Status

+Data not available

 DIAGNOSE & TREAT children who become ill with pneumonia

+Global Targets & Standards

+Health workers

-SDG 3.12: Substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in least developed countries and small island developing States.
+SDG 3.12: Substantially increase health financing and the recruitment, development, training and retention of the health workforce in developing countries, especially in least developed countries and small

 44.5 per 10,000 people is the minimum number of skilled health workers required to deliver quality health services as per WHO recommendations.
 The estimated shortage of health workers is 18 million by 2030.
+DRC Status doctor per 10,000 people & 5 nurses and midwives per 10,000 people in 2013.